Package Leaflet: Information for the User

 Do not use this medication after the expiration date that appears on the packaging, after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the SIGRE Point in the pharmacy.
 If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+This will help protect the environment.

-Composition ofParoxetina Alter 20 mg tablets
+Composition ofParoxetine Alter 20 mg tablets

-Appearance of the product and content of the packaging
+Appearance of the product and package contents

 Aluminum-Aluminum blisters.

-Packages containing 14, 28, 56, and 500 (clinical package) tablets.
+Packaging containing 14, 28, 56, and 500 (clinical packaging) tablets.

-Only some package sizes may be commercially marketed.
+Only some package sizes may be marketed.

 Marketing authorization holder

-Laboratorios Alter S.A
+Laboratorios Alter S.A.

 C/ Mateo Inurria, 30